Random walks in Euclidean space

 The purpose of this section is to give the following slight improvement of the bounds in Proposition \ref{pr_low}.
-The proof depends on the results of Section \ref{sc_high}, so it is important to note, that for the argument of Section \ref{sc_high}, Proposition \ref{pr_low} itself is enough.
+The proof depends on the results of Section \ref{sc_high}, so it is important to note that Proposition \ref{pr_low} itself is enough for the arguments of Section \ref{sc_high}.
 In fact, we can even get Theorem \ref{th_main} without the results of this section at the modest expense of multiplying the first error term by $\log l$.